ZhangTe/rainmeter-global-time-skins/README.md

 If you wish to avoid the political risk of using the flag, you can choose *no-flag* version.

-The flags' shape used by the skin is from [Country-flags repo in github](https://github.com/hampusborgos/country-flags) .
+The flags' shapes used by the skin are from [Country-flags repo in github](https://github.com/hampusborgos/country-flags) .

 ## CITY LIST